jvalteren/Seaside-Wiki/Coding-Conventions.md

 # Initialization and Instance Creation #

 Making sure all objects are properly initialized can be complex, particularly when dealing with multiple platforms.
-We have adopted [ObjectInitialization](ObjectInitialization) in Seaside to make sure behaviour is consistent.
+We have adopted [Object Initialization](Object Initialization) in Seaside to make sure behaviour is consistent.

 In Pharo, the class-side `#initialize` is run on the first load of code or when the source of the `#initialize` method changes.
 In VA Smalltalk, the class side #initialize is run on every load of code.